Azure/azure-rest-api-specs/documentation/test-scenario/APITestErrorCode.md

 # API testing error code

 OAV api testing define some rules and check whether actual service response match with example.
-Example is very important for downstream SDK test code generation, code samples and doc.
+Example is very important for downstream SDK test code generation, code samples and docs.
 The goal to detect example quality issues and check service behaviors consistent with example.

 ## Rule descriptions